We are a Read, Write, Inc School

 Our children take part in 30 minute RWI sessions at the start of every school day.
 Children from EYFS, Year 1, 2 and 3 are working from this programme.
 The children are assessed every 6 weeks to ensure they are working within the correct level group to match their knowledge.
 This means we are frequently monitoring our children to ensure they are making the progress required to push through the different levelled groups.
 They continue to learn Phonics until they reach the end of the RWI programme.

 All Teachers and Teaching Assistants at Chase Lane have attended training workshops, led by the main RWI training team, to ensure high quality teaching of Phonics is delivered to the children at our school.
+Staff training is regularly provided in school to ensure staff are up to date with developments in the programme so children are always receiving the best quality Phonics provision.

 Strategies used through Read, Write, Inc